 - Presence and deportment.

-- What to do when you forget their name.
+- What to do when you forget someone’s name.

-The three-course dinner as an etiquette tutorial: styles of service, the place setting – navigating your way, tools of the table, international variations on Western table settings, how to hold correctly cutlery & glassware, common mistakes and slip-ups, tricky foods, unfamiliar cuisine or an inedible meal, customs & nuances around the world, napkin etiquette, alcohol awareness, excusing yourself, mobile phones, smoking and taking your leave.
+- An etiquette tutorial by William Hanson in styles of service, navigating the place setting, the tools on the table, international variations on Western table settings, how to hold cutlery & glassware correctly, common mistakes and slip-ups, tricky foods, unfamiliar cuisine or an inedible meal, customs & nuances around the world, napkin etiquette, alcohol awareness, excusing yourself, mobile phones, smoking and taking your leave.

 Closing: certificate ceremony.